Fazil-24/Digital-Nomad/README.md

 5. Supervisor Agent – Coordinates all other agents and selects the best one to handle your query.

 All wrapped in a clean Streamlit interface that runs smoothly on your local machine.

+Note: Inorder to use job search agent, generate your API key from https://serper.dev/